Chat with us, powered by LiveChat

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-Why do employers require police checks?
+Why do employers require nationally coordinated criminal history checks?

 For any organisation to thrive, it must consistently deliver value to customers and shareholders.
 Companies accomplish this by offering a product or service of value to the public.
 Employees are at the heart of this value creation process, and that is why employers are keen on attracting potential employees that will add maximum value to the organisation.
 This means employees must fulfil all technical competencies.